apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 But the entire point of MeZO is that you DON'T have to materialize the perturbations.
 Why would they do this?

-It's hard.
-To write this the right way you need to write kernels.
+They do it because implementing it the right way is hard.
+So hard that they didn't even bother to implement their own key optimization.
+Researching this stuff is a massive pain, for a lot of reasons.

 ## Autoresearch